Clare

 PROFILE FAQ

-Clare has limited levels of nearby infrastructure activity, ranking in the 14thth percentile nationally
+Clare has limited levels of nearby infrastructure activity, ranking in the 4thth percentile nationally

 No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
-Zero projects have been identified by AreaSearch as potentially impacting this area.
+AreaSearch has identified zero projects that are likely to impact this area.
 Notable projects include Barrier Highway Safety Upgrades, Robertstown Solar Project, Mid North South Australia REZ Expansion, and SA Public Housing Maintenance and Services Contracts.
-The following details those most likely to be relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.